Daniel Akaka: U.S. House of Representatives (1977-1990)

+Akaka voted for the Economic Recovery Tax Act of 1981.
+The Act aimed to stimulate economic growth by significantly reducing income tax rates.
+It passed the House of Representatives in a 323–107 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan on August 13, 1981.
+However, Akaka voted against the Omnibus Budget Reconciliation Act of 1981.
+The Act decreased federal spending and increased military funding.
+Despite his vote against it, the bill passed the House of Representatives in a 232–193 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan the same day.

+Akaka voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.

 U.S. Senate (1990-2013)

 Elections

 Akaka was appointed by Governor John Waihee to the U.S. Senate in April 1990 to serve temporarily after the death of Senator Spark Matsunaga.
 In November of the same year, he was elected to complete the remaining four years of Matsunaga's unexpired term, defeating U.S. Representative Pat Saiki with 53% of the vote.
 He was reelected in 1994 for a full six-year term with over 70% of the vote.
 He was reelected almost as easily in 2000.

 For the 2006 election, he overcame a strong primary challenge from U.S. Representative Ed Case, then won a third full term with 61 percent of the vote, defeating Cynthia Thielen.

 Tenure

 During his Senate tenure, Akaka served as the Chair of the United States Senate Committee on Indian Affairs and the United States Senate Committee on Veterans' Affairs.

-In 1996, Akaka sponsored legislation that led to nearly two-dozen Medals of Honor being belatedly awarded to Asian-American soldiers in the 442nd Regimental Combat Team and the 100th Infantry Battalion.
+In 1996, Akaka sponsored legislation that led to nearly two dozen Medals of Honor being belatedly awarded to Asian-American soldiers in the 442nd Regimental Combat Team and the 100th Infantry Battalion.
 He also passed legislation compensating Philippine Scouts who were refused veterans benefits.

 From 2000 until his retirement from the Senate in 2013, Akaka sponsored legislation, known as the Akaka Bill, to afford sovereignty to Native Hawaiians.
 In 2005, Akaka acknowledged in an interview with NPR that the Akaka Bill could eventually result in outright independence.